Avanade/Beef/tools/Beef.CodeGen.Core/README.md

       └── Parameter(s)
 ```

+The **Entity** configuration supported filenames are, in the order in which they are searched: `entity.beef.yaml`, `entity.beef.json`, `entity.beef.xml`, `{Company}.{AppName}.xml`.

-The **Entity.xml** is defined by a schema [codegen.entity.xsd](../../tools/Beef.CodeGen.Core/Schema/codegen.entity.xsd).
-This schema should be used within the likes of Visual Studio when editing to enable real-time validation and basic intellisense capabilities.
+The **Entity** configuration is defined by a schema, YAML/JSON-based [entity.beef.json](../../tools/Beef.CodeGen.Core/Schema/entity.beef.json) and XML-based [codegen.entity.xsd](../../tools/Beef.CodeGen.Core/Schema/codegen.entity.xsd).
+These schema should be used within the likes of Visual Studio when editing to enable real-time validation and basic intellisense capabilities.

 <br/>